 A larger fryer will require more energy to heat up and will, therefore, use more electricity.
 If you only need to cook for one or two people, a smaller fryer is a more efficient option.

-The amount of time you use your air fryer will also affect its power consumption.
+How long you use your air fryer will also affect its power consumption.
 The longer it’s on, the more electricity it will use.

 Frequency of Use